Learning to Simulate High Energy Particle Collisions from Unlabeled Data: Results

 with a total of twenty-four dimensions.
 If quark-jet assignment were possible, it would be natural to align the order of the observed jets with the order of their originating quarks in $\mathcal{Z}$ space.
-Lacking that information, it is typical to order jets by descending $|\textbf{p}_{\textrm{T}}| = \sqrt{p_x^2 + p_y^2}$, such that jet 1 will have the largest $|\textbf{p}_{\textrm{T}}|$.
+Lacking this information, it is typical to order jets by descending $|\textbf{p}_{\textrm{T}}| = \sqrt{p_x^2 + p_y^2}$, where jet 1 has the largest $|\textbf{p}_{\textrm{T}}|$.